kp4ws/tower-of-dave/Specifications.md

 **Interact** - When the player hits the interact button and there is a valid object ratraced, then it accesses the interactables function OnInteract and calls it.

 **Powerups/Abilities and Inventory:** The inventory will either be a map, or an array of items.
-We will have consumables such as potions to increase health, and power ups such as the jetpack.
-These will all be purchased through the DaveWessel shop using currency.
+Currently the abilities include the jetpack, and potion spawn.
+These are all purchased through the DaveWessel shop using currency.

 **Variables:**
     Health - Will be changed from falling, health potions, and possibly enemies.
 Will never go under one or over maxHealth maxHealth - Starts at 100, changes based on upgrades Currency - Will be gained from increasing Y value of player, and possibly collecting items from chests and destroying enemies.
 The currency will be used at the shop where you can purchase upgrades and items.
 This shop will be accessed through the interactable DaveWessel object, costs will be determined later.
     Powerups/Inventory:
-jumpStrength - Chosen by developer, used in Jump Mechanic airControl - Chosen by developer, used in Jump Mechanic
+    jumpStrength - Chosen by developer, used in Jump Mechanic airControl - Chosen by developer, used in Jump Mechanic Fuel - Chosen by developer, depleted by holding space when using jetpack numPotion - Starts at 5, decremented each time a potion is used and increased when purchased from the DaveWessel Shop **JetPack:**

-2.  **JetPack.**

 This is one of the abilities purchasable in the game.
 It runs on limited fuel which can be refilled with pickups present in the map, and allows the player to fly up, or negate fall damage if they miss a jump.
 The jetpack only works once you buy it from the shop, and can be activated while the player is in mid-air by holding down space, or tapping it for short boosts.

+**Potion Spawn:**
+Spawns a Health Potion object in front of the player if NumPotions>0, decrements NumPotions by 1.

 **Variables:**
 Hovering?:Boolean value to store status of player, if the player is in air or not.
 Fuel - Chosen by developer, decremented each time jetpack is used.
 Thrust - Chosen by developer, used to boost player upwards

-3.  **Basic Spike Trap.**
+**Basic Spike Trap.**

-This is just a spike trap on some platforms which damage the player when they touch it.
-Using a function that detects collision, the game will be able to tell when the player sprite touches the spike sprite.
-This will subtract a set amount of damage from the players overall health while they still have health remaining.
+An actor object that deals 25 damage to the player using the ApplyDamage function from the Player Blueprint when the player overlaps the trap.
+If the player touches it and stays on the spike trap, there will be no extra instances of damage, the damage should only be administered once every time the player walks on to it.
+The generation of spike traps in the world is handled by the random platform spawner.

+ **Health Potion:**
+A Health Potion is a pickup object that heals the player when used.
+The player can buy potions from the shop and then spawn them in game by pressing a key, which will spawn a health potion item in front of the player which gets destroyed when the player walks over it, and heals the player for a set amount of health.

+ **Turret:**
+An actor that uses an Unreal Engine Pawn Sensing component to detect when the player is in front of it.
+The sensing area is an inverted cone with a radius of 600 units pointing in front of the turretUpon detecting the player, the turret fires spheres/bullets at the player every .8 seconds that deal 5 damage to the player using the Player Blueprint Apply Damage function.
+The bullets will disappear upon hitting anything in the level, and are fired with an initial velocity of 800 units/s.
+The generation of turrets in the world is handled by the random platform spawner.

+ **Chest:**
+An interactable object that inherits from the interactables class that when interacted with, gives a random integer amount of money between 35-100 to the player by directly adjusting the wallet variable.
+It also displays the amount of money gained above the chest via text render component for 2 seconds, after that it destroys itself using the Destroy() function and disappears.
+The generation of chests in the world is handled by the random platform spawner.
+The chest interacts directly with the player to change the wallet, and with the world so it can be generated.

+ **Jukebox:**
+An interactable object that inherits from the interactables class and when interacted with, checks a boolean called bIsInteracting, if it is false it swaps the main camera of the player to a camera zoomed in camera on the screen of the Jukebox.
+It opens a UI called Jukebox UI that shows buttons to play different songs, a title, an exit button, and the name of the current song playing, and stops the player from moving  by changing CanMove to false.
+The buttons that play songs will upon being clicked, first check to see if there is a song playing, if not it will play it’s song by spawning a 2D audio object so that it plays while the player wanders around the scene, and update the current song text box to the name of its song.
+If there is currently a song playing, it will stop the song, play its song and change the current song text box to the name of its song.
+If the interact keybind is clicked when bIsInteracting is true, or clicking the exit UI button, this means that the player is currently using the Jukebox and the camera will swap back to the player's camera, the Jukebox UI will be hidden, and CanMove bool is changed to true.It plays AI renditions of Rich Girl, Johnny B Goode, Lose Yourself, and Levitating.
+This is spawned on the left side of every OneWayPlatform, as well as the base level of the game.

 ## Priority Levels.

-1.  **Core**.
+  **Core**.

 The core features are the procedural generation, the HUD, and a crude shop with one ability, and an option to buy extra health/health potions, the player health and death mechanic and currency to spend in the shop.
 The purpose of our game is so that the user is rewarded when they reach higher and higher up the tower, accumulating currency that they can spend after they die when they respawn at the base level of the tower and head to the shop.
 The game will store your current score value and convert it to currency upon reset.

-2.  **Secondary.**
+  **Secondary.**

 The secondary features include a well designed shop, with more abilities, better procedural generation (obstacles in the way or to stand on), more refined textures for the tower and background, music for the game, particle effects, basic traps and different platform types.

-3.  **Nice to have features.**
+  **Nice to have features.**

 More abilities, multiple levels, more platform types, bosses, more traps would be nice to have in the game, as they would improve gameplay a lot.